 Volunteers will get to meet other NGO’s working in the area and Mubende, to walk home with some of the pupils of St. Andrew’s Kaggwa Secondary School, meet the girl doing A levels on our Scholarship Programme in St. Andrews, visit Emma’s plantation and learn how to brew waragi… and talk with local health care professionals about their daily work.
 There’s the Thank You Party for our Mama Ambassadors and getting to spend time on our Safe Motherhood Programme.
-If you love music, you’ll love our evening at Ndere Cultural Centre, the lesson in traditional music and dance from our friend Eddie and our evening with Disan Future, the Reggae King, at his recording studio.
-We spend a day with our friend Moses, visiting his school and having a meal with his family and his parents.
+If you love music, you’ll love our evening at Ndere Cultural Centre and a lesson in traditional music and dance from our friend Eddie.
+We spend a day with our friend Moses, visiting his school and sharing a meal with his family and parents.
 Then of course, there’s the Nakaiyma tree, sacred pagan site to the Goddess Nakaiyima….

 We have developed strong links with the Julina School for the Deaf, in Mityana, and next July we will spend 3 days with them.

 Any Places Left?